top of page

 blank.png

-Albert Ravvin (c.
-1921–1984) was born in Calgary to Israel Ravvin and Shifra Shapiro.
+Albert Ravvin (1920–1984) was born in Calgary to Israel Ravvin and Shifra Shapiro.
 Albert attended the University of British Columbia in the early 1940s and then from 1942 to 1945 served in the Royal Canadian Navy.
 After the War he opened Ravvin's, an appliance and furniture store.
 The Ravvin's store building still stands at 1010 6 Avenue SW (see photo above).

 In 1961 Ravvin married Hannah "Nan" Eisenstein (1930–2020).
 Nan was born in Radzanow, Poland on 8 October 1930 to Yehuda-Yosef and Chaya-Dina Eisenstein.
 In 1930 Yehuda-Yosef immigrated to Canada, and in 1935 he brought his family over and settled with them in Yorkton, Saskatchewan.
 Albert and Nan had two children: Norman and David.
 Ravvin died on 25 July 1984 at age 63.